Supervisor/supervisor/docs/plugins.rst

 to find.

 See README.rst for information on how to contribute to this list.
-Obviously, you can always also send an e-mail to the Supervisor mailing list to inform about missing plugins or libraries for/using Supervisor.

 Dashboards and Tools for Multiple Supervisor Instances
 ------------------------------------------------------